Brottweiler/brottweiler.github.io/README.md

 brottsie.eu
 ===========

-Personal website inspired by [mother fucking website](http://motherfuckingwebsite.com/).
+Simple and minimal website inspired by [mother fucking website](http://motherfuckingwebsite.com/).

+This website supports dark mode.
+The text and background colours are swapped, and link colours are tweaked to look better on a dark background.